Updated November 2, 2020

 Or, what was the “Rebecca” gifted to President Calvin Coolidge as a Thanksgiving gift in 1926?
 Answer = a live raccoon.

-As family are the core of Thanksgiving in the home, so teams are the core of Thanksgiving at work.
+In the home, family are the core of thanksgiving, so naturally, teams are the core of Thanksgiving at work.
 Strengthen your teams and encourage interaction with special team-building activities themed around the occasion.

 Food is the obvious choice since it’s such a major part of any Thanksgiving celebration (more food is eaten in America on this day than any other in the year).
 Make sure to assign a different type of food for each team to prepare, just to ensure you don’t end up with 50 pumpkin pies!

-For something a little less calorie-intensive, unfurl those flags, dust off those ornaments and try a cubicle decoration contest.
-Which team can take the crown by most brilliantly capturing the Thanksgiving spirit on their desks?
+For a thanksgiving work idea that's a little less calorie-intensive, unfurl those flags, dust off those ornaments and try a workspace decoration contest.
+Which team or person can take the crown by most brilliantly capturing the Thanksgiving spirit on their desks?

 Hopefully we’re all surrounded by fantastic, helpful and inspiring co-workers every day.
 Well, at least some of them, right?
-Chances are, we don’t thank these amazing people as often as we ought.
+Chances are, we don’t thank these amazing people as often as we ought to.

 Thanking co-workers in a more formal manner makes sure that your office heroes are recognized for their achievements and receive the credit they’re due.

-An online praise system linked to your corporate intranet is a simple way to encourage staff to submit praise for colleagues.
+An online praise system linked to your corporate intranet is a simple way to encourage staff to submit praise for colleagues and express gratitude.
 Collate them all at the end of the week or month and share them with all staff in a beautiful digital newsletter.

-As well as being thankful for everything we have, it’s worth also thinking of those not as fortunate.
+As well as being thankful for everything we have, it’s worth also thinking of those who aren't as fortunate.
 An offsite charity day is a great way to help people in need and to selflessly give something back.